 International Examinations Officers' Association (iEOA)

 NEU membership is open to any member of the International EOA.
-We have developed a discounted membership rate so the benefits of your iEOA membership can complement the protection provided by a first-class trade union.
+We work closely with the iEOA, thus ensuring that the benefits of your iEOA membership can complement the protection provided by a first-class trade union.
 The foundation organisation the Examination Officers’ Association (EOA) first affiliated to our predecessor Union, ATL, in 2006.

 Habilitation VI (UK)

 NEU membership is also open to members of Habilitation VI (UK).
-We have developed a discounted membership rate so the benefits of your Habilitation VI (UK) membership can complement the protection provided by a first-class trade union.
+We work closely with Habilitation VI (UK), thus ensuring that the benefits of your Habilitation VI (UK) membership can complement the protection provided by a first-class trade union.

 Support staff apprentices